ildarcheg/lenta/README.md

 }
 ```

-Same request were found for VK, Odnoklassniki (social networks popular in Russia) and Rambler.
+The same request was found for VK, Odnoklassniki (social networks popular in Russia) and Rambler.

-The code that prepare 4 CMD files, that run parallel requests to social networks above:
+The code that prepares 4 CMD files, that run parallel requests to social networks above:
 ```R
 ## STEP 5.
 Prepare wget CMD files for parallel downloading social
 # Create CMD file.